fjprz/Nudge-Binary-Kickoff/README.md

 # Nudge-Binary-Kickoff
-Kicks off Nudge Binary via Jamf Policy
+Kicks off Nudge Binary via Jamf Policy.
+Our Nudge installs have the LaunchAgent removed.